-Net assets with donor restrictions for September 30, 2021 are restricted for the following purposes or periods:
+Net assets with donor restrictions for September 30, 2022 are restricted for the following purposes or periods:

 Subject to expenditure for a specific purpose:

-Susan Phifer-Johnson Leadership Fund \$ 83,261
+Susan Phifer-Johnson Leadership Fund \$ 75,518

-Anna Mae Dickson-Future Capital Expenditures 3,134

-Lilla Gilliam Endowment 1,500

-Program Grants 1,302

-Promises to Give - Capital Expenditures 125,804
+Promises to Give - Capital Expenditures 69,859

-CME & Me Program - Capital Expenditures 54,825
+CME & Me Program - Capital Expenditures 61,569

-Other 1,064
+Other 2,408

-Total purpose restrictions 270,890
+Total purpose restrictions 209,354

 Endowment:

 Perpetual in nature:

 Camperships from Lasley Endowment 4,450

 Juliette Low Endowment 24,186

-Chandler-Burns Scholarship Endowment 9,500
+Chandler-Burns Scholarship Endowment 10,000

 Becky Johnson Fund 7,874

 Pearl Society Endowment 557,810

-Penny Cooper Girl Tech Fund 12,362
+Penny Cooper Girl Tech Fund 12,422

 Bobbie Hagins Scholarship Fund 10,560

 Lillian Holley Martin Travel Endowment 15,663

-Total Perpetual in nature endowments 642,405
+Total Perpetual in nature endowments 642,965

 Subject to endowment spending policy

-and appropriation: 704,750
+and appropriation: 423,814

-Total net assets with donor restrictions \$ 1,618,045
+Total net assets with donor restrictions \$ 1 1,276,133

-Net assets released from donor restrictions by incurring expenses, satisfying the restricted purposes, or by occurrence of other events specified by donors were \$132,893 and \$246,270 for the years ended September 30, 2022 and 2021, respectively.
+Net assets released from donor restrictions by incurring expenses, satisfying the restricted purposes, or by occurrence of other events specified by donors were \$103,780 and \$132,893 for the years ended September 30, 2023 and 2022, respectively.

-NOTE 13 - OPERATING LEASES
+NOTE 13 - LEASE OBLIGATIONS

-The Council leases office space and equipment under various operating leases.
-The Council's lease for office space in Greenville commenced August 1, 2021 and is scheduled to expire July 31, 2031, with a one-time right by the Council to terminate the lease effective any time after July 31, 2028.
-The amount paid under this lease was \$94,880 for the fiscal year ending September 30, 2022.
+The Council has entered into an operating lease for office space which houses the Council's operations.
+The lease is scheduled to expire July 31, 2031, and includes a one-time right by the Council to terminate the lease effective any time after July 31, 2028.

-NOTES TO FINANCIAL STATEMENTS - Continued YEARS ENDED SEPTEMBER 30, 2022 and 2021
+NOTES TO FINANCIAL STATEMENTS - Continued YEARS ENDED SEPTEMBER 30, 2023 and 2022